o3de/o3de.org/content/docs/user-guide/assets/overview/_index.md

 For more detail on the Asset Pipeline and Asset Processor, and to learn how to use and configure Asset Processor, refer to the topics in the [Asset pipeline](../pipeline) section.

 ## Asset types

-In O3DE, assets can be divided into two categories; input assets, and output assets.
-Input assets are those that are created by you; inputs for Asset Processor to create runtime assets.
-Output assets are the product of Asset Processor; the runtime asset stored in the project's asset cache.
+In O3DE, assets can be divided into two categories; source assets, and product assets.
+Source assets are those that are created by you; inputs for Asset Processor to create runtime assets.
+Product assets are the product of Asset Processor; the runtime asset stored in the project's asset cache.

-In the mesh processing diagram above, the `.fbx` file containing the mesh (input asset) produces an `.azmodel` and several `.azbuffer` files (output assets) in the asset cache.
+In the mesh processing diagram above, the `.fbx` file containing the mesh (source asset) produces an `.azmodel` and several `.azbuffer` files (product assets) in the asset cache.
 The input assets and the rules that process those assets are the primary concern when creating projects in O3DE.

-The table below describes some of the most common asset types in O3DE.
+The table below describes some of the most common source asset types in O3DE.

 | Asset file | Description  |
 | - | - |